Sarracenia seed grown plants and seedlings

 Sarracenia seed - how to pollinate

 Pollinating Sarracenia is a simple task that is performed when pollen has fallen from the Anthers onto the Style.
 I pick up the pollen from the Style with a cotton wool bud, then place it on to each of the Stigma of the 'mother to be' flower; remembering to label it with the names of mother and father.
 The Style is the bottom part of the flower that looks like an upturned umbrella, the Stigma is like a small hook and can be found just below the tip of each point of the Style.
 The seeds will be ready around October, I usually wait until the seed pod starts to crack, then cut it off and take indoors for 24 hours before opening the pod and removing the seeds.
-The Sarracenia seeds are put into labelled glassine envelopes for stratification in the refrigerator until sowing in January/February.
+The Sarracenia seeds are put into labelled glassine envelopes in the refrigerator until sowing in December - February.

 Each crossing will produce plants that have different qualities, very different looking plants will often result from a simple crossing and you will need to grow these on and pot up several times before deciding which to keep and which to throw out.
 I sow into 7k pots, 15 to 20 seeds per pot and in March/April of next year they will be large enough to pot up into individual 7k pots, if you don't have a lot of space you can get away with 9 seedlings into a 9k pot, they can then stay in those pots until they need more room.